Golf Tutorials

 How to Swing Your Irons (For Precision and Control)

 Irons are your scoring clubs, designed for hitting targets with precision.
 The goal is to strike the ball with a slightly descending blow, compressing it against the clubface and taking a small divot after the ball.
+For techniques to achieve this, delve into our article on how to compress the golf ball.

 • Swing Thought: The key idea with an iron is "ball first, then turf."
 As you start your downswing, feel your weight shift forward.
 Maintain your posture through impact.
 Your focus should be on powerfully rotating your chest through the ball, which will naturally lead to compressing the ball for that pure, flushing sound.